domlawlor/domlawlor.com/index.md

 published: true
 ---

 Welcome!
 My name is Dom and I like all things programming and video games.
 Here you'll find all the projects I've worked on and maybe a bit writing about them

-You can check out the [Projects](https://domlawlor.com/projects) or go straight to the source on [Github](https://github.com/domlawlor)
+You can check out the [Projects](https://domlawlor.com/projects) or go straight to my source code at [Github](https://github.com/domlawlor)

 Feel free to reach out if have any questions about it all at domlawlor1@gmail.com